MicrosoftDocs/dataexplorer-docs/data-explorer/monitor-batching-ingestion.md

 ## Compare events received to events sent for ingestion

-When applying event hub, IoT hub, or event grid ingestion, it can be useful to compare the number of events received by Azure Data Explorer to the number of events sent from the eventing source to Azure Data Explorer.
+When applying event hub, IoT hub, or Event Grid ingestion, it can be useful to compare the number of events received by Azure Data Explorer to the number of events sent from the eventing source to Azure Data Explorer.
 The metrics **Events Received**, **Events Processed**, and **Events Dropped** allow you to make this comparison.

 ### Events Received